He Married My Best Friend - II

 How can I survive this?

-That is, next to mother, who was the only person who knew and could help.
+That is, next to mother, who was the only person who knew what was happening and could help.

 When your heart is broken, you can't even remember how to walk.
 Everything

 you do has to be practiced.
 From how you stand, to the expression on your face, to how you speak, and most of all, how you hide your true feelings.

 My fear was that I would fall to the pavement kicking my feet in the air like a capsized cockroach and howling.